 Our device setting: minimum power level.

-Do not use any bandaging or any plasters to cover the area.
+Do not use any bandaging or any plasters to cover the area during healing.
 The treated area will start scabbing two to three days after the treatment.
-In the unlikely case the scabbing does not occur within this time-frame, this maybe a sign that there may be some ongoing complications (generally infections).
+In the unlikely case the scabbing does not occur within this time-frame, this maybe a sign that ongoing complications are underway (generally infections).
 If this is the case all efforts have to be made to cure the infection in order to avoid scarring.
 Any scabs must fall off by themselves and must not be picked.

 Privacy & Cookies Policy

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.